walkingriver/mock-dispatcher/README.md

-# dash-adapter
+# mock-dispatcher
-Testing a NodeJS app to wrap "Dash"
+A simple Node/Restify app to act as a mock dispatcher for testing mobile apps.